1 flown to hospital following crash

 Thank you for reading!
 We hope that you continue to enjoy our free content.

+Clarion state police said Elsie Ritts, 78, of Sligo was driving south on Main Street at about 3:30 p.m. in a golf cart.

+BROOKVILLE - A New York man was killed Saturday afternoon when his box truck rolled off an Interstate 80 bridge in Brookville Borough.

-Venango County 911 said one person was flown to UPMC Hamot after a two-vehicle rollover crash Wednesday in Cranberry Township.
+Venango County 911 said one person was flown and another was transported to a hospital following a one-vehicle crash, Sunday in Pleasantville Borough.

-911 said the crash occurred at about 1:15 p.m. on Route 322 near the intersection with Regina Drive.

-Oil City police said Wednesday they are investigating a string of thefts overnight Tuesday from multiple vehicles at several locations on the South Side.

-Venango County 911 said one person was flown to UPMC Hamot after a two-vehicle rollover crash Wednesday in Cranberry Township.
+Clarion County 911 said one person was flown to a hospital following an ATV crash Sunday in Farmington Township.

-Clarion County 911 said Life Flight responded to a crash involving a motorcycle and semi truck Wednesday on Route 322.

-Clarion County 911 said a house fire was reported at about 8:30 a.m.
-Wednesday at 83 Haggerty Drive in Leeper, Farmington Township.
+Clarion County 911 said a two-vehicle crash was reported Sunday in New Bethlehem.

+A Tionesta woman was injured in a two-vehicle crash Saturday in Washington Township, Clarion County.

+A 12-year-old Sligo girl was flown to a hospital following a two-vehicle crash Thursday in Sligo Borough.